apanzerj/Reporter/README.md

 If you want to download the code without using git hub you can click the link that says Zip to get a zip file of the project.

-If you want to use git hub please fork the project.
+If you want to use git hub you can clone the repo.